 From the employer’s perspective, ensuring a legally enforceable release involves both procedural and substantive considerations.

-For procedure, the employee should always be advised to seek legal advice and they should be given at least 5 business days to consider the offer.
+For the procedure, the employee should always be advised to seek legal advice and they should be given at least 5 business days to consider the offer.
 Whenever possible, employers should refrain from accepting an employee’s signature on the spot, for the sole purpose of avoiding a situation where the employee later claims they did not fully understand the terms.

 However, as the above decision shows, a release will not necessarily be overturned if the individual turns down an express offer to seek independent advice, and the evidence indicates they read and understood what they agreed to.